danielchang2002/GMWI2/README.md

 Try downloading and running GMWI2 on an [example stool metagenome](./example).

+Note: during the first time you run this tool, MetaPhlAn databases and the bowtie2 human genome index will be downloaded and installed.
+This may take some time (around 20 minutes).
+If using GMWI2 on a computing cluster, please avoid submitting multiple batch jobs the first time you run this tool to avoid the concurrent jobs from overwriting each others' download progresses.

 ```bash
 Input: Two (forward/reverse) raw fastq (or fastq.gz) files generated from paired-end stool metagenome reads